-- It requires students to submit regular written work, to produce research papers and to develop their discussion skills in class.
+- Requires students to submit regular written work, to produce research papers and to develop their presentation and discussion skills.

 Structure and contents